1932 Willys Overland.

 The Whippet 96 Roadster was produced from 1926 to 1928 and was advertised as “The Car of Youth”, specifically designed and priced to appeal to the younger set.
 Smartly styled, the 1926 Whippet roadster was a two-seater with a rear “rumble seat” that could comfortably accommodate two more passengers.

-The car achieved immediate popularity and the export market was quickly probed with Australia a prime target.
+The car achieved immediate popularity and the export market was quickly explored with Australia a prime target.
 The Roadster, which sold for up to $525 US was marketed in England for $240 UK and $199 Australian.
 The deluxe model was for export only and sold for $250 UK and $220 Australian.